aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Camtarget.md

 # Camtarget

-Set the camera to target an [entity](../../../Data%20format/Entity.md), target a specific position or remove any existing targets.
+Set the camera to target an [Entity data](../../../TextAsset%20Data/Entity%20data.md), target a specific position or remove any existing targets.

 ## Syntax